-Japanese has names for the months, but these have fallen into disuse.
-The month names, when used with the old-style Japanese calendar, don't correspond to the modern months, which are equivalent to January, February, etc., but to the old-style lunisolar calendar (kyureki) months based on the moon.
-(See 12.6.
-What Western dates correspond to what Japanese dates?)
-Thus the eighth month is "falling leaves" (nearer to September) and the sixth month is "no water" (nearer to July).
+The months in Japanese are usually referred to using numbers, Ichigatsu (一月), Nigatsu (二月), Sangatsu (三月), and so on.
+Japanese also has names for the months, but these have fallen into disuse.
+The month names don't correspond to the modern months, which are equivalent to January, February, etc., but to the months of the old-style lunisolar (moon-based) calendar which is now called the kyūreki (旧暦), "old calendar".
+(See also What Western dates correspond to what Japanese dates?)
+Because the lunisolar New Year, similar to the "Chinese New Year", is later in the year than the Western-style New Year currently used, the eighth month is "falling leaves" (nearer to September) and the sixth month is "no water" (nearer to July).

-In the original lunisolar calendar, there was also an extra "leap month" which was used when the year needed to have thirteen rather than twelve months, to keep pace with the seasons.
+An extra "leap month" in the lunisolar calendar was used when the year needed to have thirteen rather than twelve months, to keep pace with the seasons.

-|Mutsuki||睦月||Month of harmony||Ichigatsu||一月|
+|Mutsuki||睦月||Month of harmony||ichigatsu||一月|

-|Kisaragi||如月||Month of wearing extra layers of clothes||Nigatsu||ニ月|
+|Kisaragi||如月||Month of wearing extra layers of clothes||nigatsu||ニ月|

-|Yayoi||弥生||Month of growth||Sangatsu||三月|
+|Yayoi||弥生||Month of growth||sangatsu||三月|

-|Uzuki||卯月||Month in which unohana (卯の花) blooms||Shigatsu||四月|
+|Uzuki||卯月||Month in which unohana (卯の花) blooms||shigatsu||四月|

-|Month of planting rice sprouts||Gogatsu||五月|
+|Satsuki||早月, 皐月||Month of planting rice sprouts||gogatsu||五月|

-|Minazuki||水無月||Month of no water||Rokugatsu||六月|
+|Minazuki||水無月||Month of no water||rokugatsu||六月|

-|Fumizuki, Fuzuki||文月||Month of letters||Shichigatsu||七月|
+|Fumizuki, Fuzuki||文月||Month of letters||shichigatsu||七月|

-|Hazuki||葉月||Month of leaves||Hachigatsu||八月|
+|Hazuki||葉月||Month of leaves||hachigatsu||八月|

-|Nagatsuki||長月||Autumn long month||Kugatsu||九月|
+|Nagatsuki||長月||Autumn long month||kugatsu||九月|

 |Kannazuki, Kaminazuki||神無月||Month of no gods.
-Called kamiarizuki (神在月) in Izumo (Tottori prefecture) because the gods were said to gather there.||Jūgatsu||十月|
+It is also called kamiarizuki (神在月), "month of having gods", in the area of the Izumo Grand Shrine, Izumo Taisha (出雲大社) in Shimane prefecture, because the gods were said to gather there.||jūgatsu||十月|

-|Shimotsuki||霜月||Month of frost||Jūichigatsu||十一月|
+|Shimotsuki||霜月||Month of frost||jūichigatsu||十一月|

-|Shiwasu||師走||Month of busy priests||Jūnigatsu||十二月|
+|Shiwasu||師走||Month of busy priests||jūnigatsu||十二月|

 From NAKANO Yasuaki: